A New Road Map to Room Temperature Superconductors

 Researchers Develop an LSD Analogue with Potential for Treating Schizophrenia

 University of California, Davis, researchers have developed a new, neuroplasticity-promoting drug closely related to LSD that harnesses the psychedelic’s therapeutic power with reduced hallucinogenic potential.
-The research, published in Proceedings of the National Academy of Sciences, highlights the new drug’s potential as a treatment option for conditions like schizophrenia, where psychedelics are not prescribed for safety reasons.
+The research highlights the new drug’s potential as a treatment option for conditions like schizophrenia, where psychedelics are not prescribed for safety reasons.

 Being Part of a ‘Civilization’ Only Reduces Violence If You’re a Woman in Ancient Andes Populations